 Many riders will use an old bike for their winter bike to save their good bike for when the roads are not covered in salt.

-As soon as the gritters come out to treat the roads for winter, you should really think about fitting a pair of mudguards as these will keep the worst of the salt water off of your bike and, more importantly, keep the salt away from your precious groupset - we have literally seen a chain rust overnight after wet winter riding which takes us nicely on to maintenance...
+As soon as the gritters come out to treat the roads for winter, you should really think about fitting a pair of mudguards or Giant Bike Bags and accessories as these will keep the worst of the salt water off of your bike and, more importantly, keep the salt away from your precious groupset - we have literally seen a chain rust overnight after wet winter riding which takes us nicely on to maintenance...

 We have an in-depth blog on mudguards